VincNT21/project_kallaxy/README.md

 ## PROJECT DETAILS
-Project Kallaxy, in its current version,  is made up of four parts :
+Project Kallaxy, in its current version,  is made up of four parts:
 - a PostgreSQL database
 - an HTTP server RESTful API
 - an HTTP client REPL API